-Meghan Markle Baby Birth ‘Imminent’ As Ambulance Seen Parked Outside Frogmore Cottage
+Meghan Markle Baby Birth Reportedly ‘Imminent’ As Ambulance Seen Parked Outside Frogmore Cottage

 The Duke and Duchess of Sussex would like to thank everyone who took part in the celebrations of their wedding on Saturday.
 They feel so lucky to have been able to share their day with all those gathered in Windsor and also all those who watched the wedding on television across the UK, Commonwealth, and around the world #RoyalWedding

 The couple has had a whirlwind two years since meeting for the first time in 2017.
 After dating for only a few months, Markle and Harry announced their engagement in November of that same year and six months after, they wed in grand style in May 2018.
-The couple announced they were expecting their first child three months after they wed.
+The couple announced they were expecting their first child three months after they married.